 - Stage 0 – Abnormal cells are confined to the milk ducts or lobes

 - Stage 1 – Small, localized cancers that have not spread beyond a single, nearby lymph node

 - Stage 2 – Moderate, regional cancers that have not spread beyond the lymph nodes in the underarm area

 - Stage 3 – Regionally advanced cancers that have spread beyond the breast but have not metastasized to distant organs

 - Stage 4 – Metastatic malignancies that have spread to distant organs

 The Don & Erika Wallace Comprehensive Breast Program at Moffitt Cancer Center offers a full range of advanced treatments for all stages and types of breast cancer, including triple negative.
 While patients with hormone-receptor-negative cancers do not benefit from hormonal therapy, other treatment options such as surgery, radiation therapy and chemotherapy are often recommended.
 At Moffitt, each patient’s treatment plan is developed with input from a tumor board comprised of a multispecialty team of cancer experts.
-To ensure the best possible patient care, this knowledgeable group meets weekly to review each patient’s progress and fine-tune the treatment plan as necessary.
+To ensure the best possible patient care, this knowledgeable group meets weekly to review the each patient’s progress and fine-tune the treatment plan for our patients as necessary.

 For more information about triple negative breast cancer stages, call 1-888-663-3488 or fill out a new patient registration form.
 When you reach out to Moffitt, you can expect to be connected with a cancer expert in just one day.
 We’re proud to deliver nationally ranked care in new and transformative ways, and in order to provide patients with the rapid care they deserve, we’ve disrupted the traditional patient care model.
 Our one-day turnaround time is faster than that of any other cancer hospital across the country.